Sangarshanan/implementing-basic-concepts-and-algorithms/README.md

 # Algorithms-implementation-
-Implementation of the algorithms I find intriguing
+Implementation of the some interesting algorithms

+## K- means algorithm ##